Misconceptions About Canola Oil

 - Why do you use Canola oil?

 All Canola is not created equal.
-The purpose of this article is to clear up misconceptions about the canola oil we use at Chagrin Valley by addressing the comments above.
+The purpose of this article is to clear up misconceptions about the canola oil we use at Chagrin Valley by addressing the comments and questions above.

 There Is No Such Thing As Canola Oil Because It Is Man-Made